Resonant spin Hall and Nernst effect in a nanoribbon of a spin-orbit coupled electronic system: Introduction

 This paper is organized as follows.
 In Sec.~\ref{sec:Model Hamiltonian and Discretization}, we introduce the model Hamiltonian and its discretization.
-Section \ref{sec:Energy Spectrum of the Nanoribbon} is devoted to the band structure of the nanoribbon.
-The Transport properties along with the effects of anisotropy and finite temperature on the spin Hall conductivity are presented and discussed in Sec. \ref{sec:Transport Properties of the Nanoribbon}. and finally, Sec.~\ref{sec:summary} summarizes our findings and provides concluding remarks.
+Section~\ref{sec:Energy Spectrum of the Nanoribbon} is devoted to the band structure of the nanoribbon.
+The Transport properties along with the effects of anisotropy and finite temperature on the SHC are presented and discussed in Sec.~\ref{sec:Transport Properties of the nanoribbon}. and finally, Sec.~\ref{sec:summary} summarizes our findings and provides concluding remarks.